 - Anytime hands are visibly soiled

 The COVID-19 virus spreads from person to person in droplets produced by coughs and sneezes.
-Therefore, the district will emphasize the importance of respiratory hygiene.
+Therefore, the district emphasizes the importance of respiratory hygiene.

 Students and staff must carry out the following respiratory hygiene practices: